Missouri Department of Health & Senior ServicesMissouri Department of Health & Senior Services Logo

 How can I pay a fine or reimbursement to the WIC program?

 Payments may be made online or through the mail.
-If you’d like to make your payment online, go to https://health.mo.gov/about/online-payment.php and follow these instructions.
+If you would like to make your payment online, go to https://health.mo.gov/about/online-payment.php and follow these instructions.
 If mailing a payment, please make your check or money order payable to DHSS Fee Receipts.
 Include a copy of the letter you received and indicate in the memo section of your check or money order that the payment is for the WIC program.
 Send your payment to:

 Missouri Department of Health and Senior Services